Ixcatl/fables_novasophonia/docs/core/equipment.rst

 Weapon Quality
 ----------
-The *quality* of a weapon denotes the amount of dice added to the roll when attacking with the weapon.
-Weapons in their base form have 1 quality, altered by weapon upgrades and certain modifiers.
+The *Quality* of a weapon denotes the amount of dice added to the roll when attacking with the weapon.
+Weapons in their base form have 1 Quality, altered by weapon upgrades and certain modifiers.

 Weapon Types & Damage
 ----------